junxit/us-congress-code/title-26/chapter-1/sec-30c.md

 ### Effective Date of 2014 Amendment

 Pub.
 L. 113–295, div.
 A, title I, § 161(b), Dec.
 19, 2014, 128 Stat.
 4023, provided that: “The amendment made by this section [amending this section] shall apply to property placed in service after December 31, 2013.”
 Amendment by section 218(b) of Pub.
-L. 113–295 effective as if included in the provision of the Energy Tax Incentives Act of 2005, title XIII of Pub.
-L. 109–58, to which such amendment relates, see section 218(c) of Pub.
+L. 113–295 effective as if included in the provision of the Energy Tax Incentives Act of 2005, Pub.
+L. 109–58, title XIII, to which such amendment relates, see section 218(c) of Pub.
 L. 113–295, set out as a note under section 30B of this title.
 Amendment by section 221(a)(34)(B) of Pub.
 L. 113–295 effective Dec.
 19, 2014, subject to a savings provision, see section 221(b) of Pub.
 L. 113–295, set out as a note under section 1 of this title.

 ### Effective Date of 2013 Amendment